matteo-pallini/drabbit17.github.io/_posts/2020-07-20-post-requests-with-scrapy.md

 excerpt: A possible pattern for replicating programmatically AJAX POST requests when scraping webpages using Scrapy
 ---

-Have you ever wanted to scrape the prices of your favourite hiking products website and while doing so realized that the price for a product may change, through an AJAX request, with changes in colour or size?
-It happened to me while building [smarthiker.co.uk](https://smarthiker.co.uk/), a price comparison website for hiking, climbing and mountaineering products, and replicating that behaviour was quite frustrating.
-Hopefully, by the end of this post, it won’t be as frustrating for you.
+Have you ever tried to scrape a data point, whose value changed with changes in other options available on the webpage?
+In this article I am going to show a possible pattern for scraping all the data point possible values when these get retrieved through AJAX requests.

+More specifically I found myself using this pattern while building [smarthiker.co.uk](https://smarthiker.co.uk/), a price comparison website for hiking, climbing and mountaineering products.
+While scraping products details I realised that the price for the same product may change for a different colour or size.
+The two pictures below (which are made up) should give you an idea of what I am talking about.

 ![brown_trousers](/assets/images/post_requests_with_scrapy/trousers_brown.png)